🎯 Why Tuners Are the First Upgrade That Matters

 On a budget guitar kit, a good tuner is one that responds predictably every time you touch it.

-That comes down to a few practical qualities that matter far more than marketing specs.
+A few practical qualities matter far more than marketing specs.

 High gear ratios look impressive on paper, but consistency matters more than numbers.